 K. Rant over.
 Thanks!

 This means that instead of getting home around 5 ish, we’re getting home around 5:30 ish and when you go to bed at 9 because the alarm goes off at 4, you don’t want to spend an hour making dinner.
 Yes, I know.
 That was a really long sentence.
 But seriously, we have to have quick and easy meals every weeknight so that we’re not eating dinner an hour before bed!
-This is having carbonara under your belt comes in really handy.
+This is where having carbonara under your belt comes in really handy.

 Carbonara is super quick, delicious, and pretty cheap to make.
 Just some pasta, some eggs, some cheese and dinner’s ready!